-Ian Middletonhttp://wavinganddrowning.wordpress.comIan writes a regular column for Retail Week Magazine and has written for The Independent, Huffington Post, Evolve Politics and The London Economic as well as contributing comment pieces for national newspapers and magazines.
+Ian Middletonhttp://wavinganddrowning.wordpress.comIan writes a regular column for Retail Week Magazine and has written for The Independent, Huffington Post, Evolve Politics and The London Economic and the Byline Times as well as contributing comment pieces for national newspapers and magazines.

 Ian has appeared on TV and local and national radio talking about politics and retail.
 He is an ethical entrepreneur with areas of expertise in retail and social entrepreneurship, but he also writes and comments on music, food, the environment, ethical consumerism, technology, renewable energy and animal and human rights.

 He is also a trained psychologist, musician, runner, hiker, allotmenteer, vegan, humanist, a committed atheist, beer drinker and compulsive crosser of lines.

 I went for a wander around Kidlington and Yarnton to check out the state of the roads.
 So many people have told me this is one of their major concerns in the area.
 Cyclists in particular are worried about poor maintenance of cycle paths and the spaces on roads that they have to use.

 Last year I highlighted the County Council’s cynical actions in painting a cycle path marking over the top of an appalling road surface that was actually dangerous for cyclists to use.
 I said then that they were quite literally painting over the cracks in their road maintenance responsibilities.